-The post articulates how Visual Learning works in the RM2 Platform at a high-level.
+The post articulates how Visual Learning works at a high level within the RM2 Platform.
 The Visual learning feature in RM2 is integrated into the unified architecture where visual object detection and learning are integrated to achieve real-time detection and behavior prediction in a given environment.

 In this post, we draw an example of how unit parameters are extracted from a given image.
 In the following example, we selected a glass vase with flowers to demonstrate how the selected image is converted to tags for information processing routines.

 The imported image is processed via an extraction routine to separate the image into three different layers.
 The first layer works on a method to draw out the edges to its single pixel, while the second layer forms the light information, and the third layer constitutes the color.

 These layers are created from sub-routines that extract individual objects within an image using rules defining edge parameters.
 Using the edge of the object (shape), further information within the shape comprising of light information and associated colors are extracted and tagged to the object sequence.

 The machine calculates the depth of the object utilizing the temporal reference (subsequent frames), where the direction of light (source) as well as the depth of the object are extracted to predict the overall size.
 The depth is calculated using the predicted distance of the source (light) and the color gradient on the surface of the frame, from each frame of the reference set.